linrongbin16/lin.vim/README.md

 >
 > For now supported platforms are:
 >
-> - apt: debian/ubuntu based linux.
+> - Debian/ubuntu based linux: use `apt` as software installer.
-> - dnf: fedora/centos based linux.
+> - Fedora/centos based linux: use `dnf` as software installer.
-> - pacman: archlinux based linux.
+> - Archlinux based linux: use `pacman` as software installer.
-> - brew: macOS.
+> - MacOS: use homebrew as software installer, please install [Xcode](https://guide.macports.org/chunked/installing.html) and [homebrew](https://brew.sh/) as pre-requirements.
 >
 > Other \*NIX systems such as gentoo, bsd are not supported yet.